 Most physical therapists want to treat patients and allow the billing to be dictated by a third party.
 They think physical therapy billing can take care of itself or at the most assign an employee to take care of it.
 There is more to physical therapy billing than generating a claim with diagnosis codes and CPT codes.

-Start by using a good physical therapy billing system that is constantly updating to adhere to the latest changes in medicare and reimbursement laws.
-Ensure that all of your documents like registration forms, new patient interview forms, and fee slips etc. are clear, well-structured and easy to understand.
+To adhere to the latest changes in Medicare and reimbursement laws make sure that you are using a reliable physical therapy billing software.
+Ensure that all of your documents like registration forms, new patient interview forms, and fee slips are clear, well-structured and easy to understand.
 Present bills to your patients and collect patient portions at the time of service.
 Keep in mind that waiving and discounting co-pays and deductibles is illegal without documented financial hardship.

 All relevant personal and insurance information must be gathered from patients during the initial interview or first appointment.